-The St Vrain Mill was built in 1864 by Ceran St Vrain, a prominent trader, Santa Fe Trail wagon master, and entrepreneur.
-It was a large three story stone structure on the banks of the Mora River in Mora, New Mexico.
-It was one of several mills in the Mora Valley that provided flour and ground grain to nearby Fort Union and operated as a mill until 1922.
-Its milling machinery was eventually sold off and it saw occasional use as a warehouse, but for the last 75 years or so, it sat neglected and gradually fell into disrepair.
-Even so, it is still one of the most impressive historical structures in Mora today.
+The St. Vrain Mill was built in 1864 by Ceran St. Vrain, a prominent trader, Santa Fe wagon master, and entrepreneur.
+It is a large three-story stone structure on the banks of the Mora River in Mora, New Mexico.
+It was one of several mills in the Mora Valley that provided flour and milled-grain to nearby Fort Union.
+Operated as a mill until 1922, its milling machinery was sold off during WWII's metal-collection efforts.
+The last 75 years or so, it has been neglected and is gradually deteriorating.
+It is one of the last and most impressive historical structures in Mora County today.

-With the engineering recommendations in hand, our current effort is raising funds to do the foundation stabilization, wall repair, gable and roof repair, and to restore the first floor so it can begin to be used by the Mora Community.
-The eventual “end use” of the Mill will most likely be a Mora Cultural Center featuring the history of the generational families of the Mora Valley.
-A more complete description of our restoration Plan and depictions of possible future uses of the Mill can be seen at the Restoration Plan Tab.
+The eventual end-use of the Mill will most likely be a Mora Valley Heritage Center featuring the history of the generational families of Mora County.
+A more complete description of our restoration plan can be seen at the Restoration Plan Tab.

 North and South Gables Repaired...

 Left: Santa Fe Architect Beverley Spears takes gable measurements before work begins.

 Above: Foundation President, Merl Witt, Beverley Spears, and Contractor Ken Knutson discuss findings during construction.